mferrari0/Data-Enginnering-Zoomcamp-2025/Module 1 Homework: Docker & SQL.md

 and the top three zones were: "East Harlem North", "East Harlem South", "Morningside Heights"

 # Question 6.
 Largest tip
-For the passengers picked up in Ocrober 2019 in the zone name "East Harlem North" which was the drop off zone that had the largest tip?
+For the passengers picked up in October 2019 in the zone name "East Harlem North" which was the drop off zone that had the largest tip?

 Note: it's tip , not trip

 We need the name of the zone, not the ID.

-Yorkville West
+- Yorkville West
-JFK Airport
+- JFK Airport
-East Harlem North
+- East Harlem North
-East Harlem South
+- East Harlem South

+## Answer

 SELECT
+	gtd."tip_amount",
     gtd."PULocationID",
     pu_zones."Zone" AS "PickupZone",
     gtd."DOLocationID",
-    do_zones."Zone" AS "DropoffZone",
+    do_zones."Zone" AS "DropoffZone"

 FROM
     public.green_taxi_data AS gtd

 JOIN
     public.zones AS pu_zones ON pu_zones."LocationID" = gtd."PULocationID"

 JOIN
     public.zones AS do_zones ON do_zones."LocationID" = gtd."DOLocationID"

 WHERE
     gtd.lpep_pickup_datetime >= '2019-10-19 00:00:00' AND gtd.lpep_pickup_datetime < '2019-10-20 00:00:00' AND pu_zones."Zone" = 'East Harlem North'

-#Terraform
+ORDER BY
+	tip_amount DESC

+the first row has "JFK Airport" as dropoff zone.

+# Terraform
 In this section homework we'll prepare the environment by creating resources in GCP with Terraform.

 In your VM on GCP/Laptop/GitHub Codespace install Terraform.
 Copy the files from the course repo here to your VM/Laptop/GitHub Codespace.